dotnet/training-tutorials/content/csharp/getting-started/methods.md

 }
 string FullName()
 {
-    // FirstName and LastName would be Properties of the class
-    // this method appears on - shouldn't be static return $"{FirstName} {LastName}";
+    // FirstName and LastName are Properties of this class - shouldn't be static return $"{FirstName} {LastName}";
 }
 ```